-With summer approaching, vacation planning is in full swing.
-For many pet lovers, those plans include their four-legged family members.
-But have you considered the special preparations you’ll need to keep your pets safe and happy on the road?
+Summer vacation planning is in full swing and for many pet lovers, those plans include their four-legged family members.
+Here’s some tips to consider when preparing for your pets safety while traveling.

 - Ensure your pet’s identification (tattoo, microchip) are up to date and registered.
 The BC SPCA’s Pet Registry can help ensure you are reunited with your pet promptly if he or she gets lost.
 Make sure your pet’s ID tag includes a cell number so people can reach you during your trip.